mghobakhlou/netkat/README.md

 A clean slate implementation of [NetKAT](http://www.cs.cornell.edu/~jnfoster/papers/frenetic-netkat.pdf).

 ## Documentation
+The API documentation is available [online](275f7702a23902a3a47485cb44a500ae4a2c6785).
-You can generate documentation from the source code.
-You need to have OCaml's packet manager `opam` and the packages `dune` and `odoc`installed:
+You can also generate it locally from scratch.
+You need to have OCaml's packet manager `opam` and the packages `dune` and `odoc` installed:
 ```
 opam install dune odoc
 ```